sguox002/leetcode/leetcode-all.md

 ...
 ->>

+### quad tree
+quad tree is widely used in geoinfo or map applications.

 ## misc
 <<-869	Reordered Power of 2    		53.9%	Medium
 if we can reorder the digit to get power of 2. only 32 candidates.